Architecture tour in Darmstadt

 The centers of modern architecture lie just beyond the coffee terrace, with one exception:

-The 'Staatstheater' - A model building for the architecture of the sixties, has now been upgraded architecturally, in addition to other measures, a fun underworld was created.
-From the forecourt, a former privet desert, became a chill place.
+The State Theater - a model building for the architecture of the sixties, has now been architecturally upgraded.
+Among other measures, an entertaining underground world was created.
+The forecourt, a former privet desert, was turned into a chill-out area.

 Mathildenhöhe Paulusviertel Heimatstil